 This Kheerganga trek route is moderate but not recommended for people with heart conditions.
 If you start your trek from Barshani in the before noon then you reach Kheerganga by sundown where you camp here for the night.

 Kheerganga is not a village but you can find makeshift stays and camps here.
 Since there is no electricity, some stays offer tandoors in dining tents to keep you warm.
 Transportation is hard and there is no electricity.
 Camps and other establishments work on generators so staying and getting good food can be quite expensive.
 Make sure you book your trek with an experienced operator so you get good service while you are here.
+As per recent court order commercial permanent camping structures are not allowed here temporarily.
+As an alternate Rudra nag, few kilometers before Kheerganga acts as over night camping spot.

 At Kheerganga there are many cafes and tea-houses and of-course a natural hot water spring called Parvati Kund.